stormpath/stormpath-laravel/docs/setup.rst

 .. note::
     Stormpath has multiple types of "Directories".
-There are: "Cloud Directories", "Mirror Directories", "Facebook Directories" and "Google Directories".
+There are: "Cloud Directories", "Mirror Directories", and "Social
+    Directories".

     Cloud Directories hold *typical* user accounts.

-    Facebook and Google Directories allow you to automatically create Stormpath user accounts for both Facebook and Google users (*using social login*).
+    Social Directories allow you to automatically create Stormpath user accounts for Facebook, Google, LinkedIn, or Github users (*using social login*).
     Social login will be covered in detail later on.

     Mirror Directories are used for syncing with `Active Directory`_ and